-These Carrot Cake Muffins are easy, healthy whole-grain muffins that are perfect for breakfast or snacks.
-Made with spelt flour, oat bran, and crushed pineapple, these healthy carrot muffins are a freezer-friendly treat you'll love to have on hand.
+These Healthy Carrot Cake Muffins are easy, whole-grain muffins that are perfect for breakfast or snacks.
+Made with wholewheat or spelt flour, nutty oat bran, and tangy crushed pineapple, these healthy carrot muffins are a freezer-friendly treat you'll love to have on hand.
 Slap a little cream cheese frosting on them if you like!

 Hands up if you love delicious, healthy muffins 🙋🏻♀️

-I for one am a healthy muffin lover.
-I've pretty much always got a batch of my world famous No Sugar Banana Bran Muffins in the freezer.
-Sometimes I make some Healthy Pumpkin Muffins or Whole Wheat Muffins, or if I'm not in the mood for a sweet breakfast I'll mix it up with these Savory Cottage Cheese Muffins.
+I've made it my personal mission to develop an archive of healthy muffin recipes that actually taste great!
+There are so many good choices, but I've pretty much always got a batch of my internet-famous No Sugar Banana Bran Muffins in the freezer.
+Or, if I'm not in the mood for a sweet breakfast, I'll mix it up with these Savory Cottage Cheese Muffins.

 Ingredients for Carrot Cake Muffins